 Worth 200 points, or 50% of the student’s final grade, the assignment has two parts, each worth 100 points.
-The Interviewing Skills Video Role-Play serves as a key assignment1 for the social work program.
-This assignment allows you to view yourself in the role of a social worker conducting an interview.
+The Interviewing Skills Video Role-Play is a key assignment 1 for the social work program.
+This assignment allows you to view yourself as a social worker conducting an interview.
 The Interviewing Skills Reflection Paper provides a space to self-critique your engagement and interviewing skills.

-Meta: Points 100 pts (25% of student’s final grade); Deadline Friday 11/18/22 Sunday 11/20/22 by 11:55 PM; Completion Students submit through Anthology Portfolio (My Heritage Assignments).
-The instructions to Compress a Video to Reduce the File Size (Desktop Computer).
-A PDF version of this assignment can also be viewed.
+Meta: Points 100 pts (25% of student’s final grade); Deadline Friday 11/17/23 by 11:55 PM; Completion Students submit through Anthology Portfolio (My Heritage Assignments, Assignment Description and Rubric, Appendix D. Compress a Video to Reduce the File Size).

 Purpose: The Interviewing Skills Video Role-Play supports students in confirming the acquisition of interviewing skills (application of person in the environment, empathetic responding, reflective responding, and other interpersonal skills).

 Task: Students will work with a partner to record a 15 to 20-minute interview.
 The interview should be a role-play of an initial meeting between a social worker and a fictional client.
 Students have the freedom to develop their settings for the interview.
 This assignment is designed to offer the student the opportunity to demonstrate engagement, the sixth competency described by the Council on Social Work Education (CSWE).
 The following is the language used in the 2022 education and policy standards (EPAS):